-MODULE F: DEPOT ON-SITE CIP Section Standard Guidance Assessor Guidance Notes F DEPOT ON-SITE CIP F1.1 Any CIP coming under the scope of the DTAS standards must be maintained in a safe and effective working manner and repaired if damaged or faulty.
+MODULE F: DEPOT ON-SITE CIP Section Standard Guidance Assessor Guidance Notes F DE POT ON-SITE CIP F1.1 Any CIP coming under the scope of the DTAS standards must be maintained in a safe and effective working manner and repaired if damaged or faulty.
 The haulier must be able to demonstrate that it complies with the Dairy UK Tanker Cleaning Code of Practice: Dairy Operations.
 CIP on a haulier site (including depots, sub-depots and outbased reload sites) that is under the responsibility of the haulier, including contracted or leased arrangements, is under the scope of the DTAS standards.
 The Dairy UK CIP Code of Practice must be available and personnel responsible for CIP should be familiar with appropriate guidance.
-The site must be able to demonstrate that the procedures employed meet the requirements of the Code of Practice as covered by the following: • The CIP unit must be secured when not in use. • CIP unit operating instructions must be available.
+The site must be able to demonstrate that the procedures employed meet the requirements of the Code of Practice as covered by the following: The CIP unit must be secured when not in use.
+CIP unit operating instructions must be available.
+Determine presence of on-site and sub- depot CIP and individuals with operational responsibility.
+Check availability of CIP Code of Practice.
 There is no requirement to assess directly against the CIP Code of Practice.
-When Questioning Managers on the principles of the Dairy UK CIP Code of Practice determine that they can the scope of standards must have systems procedures in place detailing how tankers should cleaned.
+When Questioning Managers on the principles of the Dairy UK CIP Code of Practice determine that they can reference the appropriate areas against their own procedures.
+Check: Security procedures (sufficient to prevent access to main control panel & chemicals).
+Availability of operating instructions.
+Suitability of chemical storage Presence of appropriately signed eye washing and working shower facilities.
+Presence of data sheets for the chemicals in use at the emergency wash facilities.